erkanmalcokcom/get-all-links/README.md

    python web_content_downloader.py --file filename.html
    ```

+### Summarizing PDF Documents
+To categorize and summarize PDF files, place them in a specified directory and run the summarization script:
+bash
+Copy code
+python summarize_app.py --directory downloads/0001.pdf

 ## Configuration Options

 The script offers several configuration options that you can adjust according to your needs, such as specifying output directories or filtering file types to download.